-Is there a serious attempt to reduce social distance between professional staff and residents?
+In what ways are attempts made to reduce social distance between professional staff and residents?

 Are family relationships developed by staff as a possible therapeutic strength?

 Are members of the family encouraged to take a hand in caring for their own resident member?

-22 Problems which require medical and nursing intervention
+23 Problems which require medical and nursing intervention